 Fresh mint, and sliced fresh tomatoes for garnish

-Heat the olive oil and add the onion, sprinkle over with kosher salt and cook on a medium heat until just turning golden – about 10 minutes.
+- Heat the vegetable stock, add the onion and cook on a medium heat until translucent – about 10 minutes.
+If the pan becomes dry add more stock.